Dalekmania (film)

-Dalekmania is a 1995 direct-to-video documentary film released in the United Kingdom.
-"Dalekmania" was the name given to the craze or "mania" among children in the United Kingdom in the 1960s for all things associated with writer Terry Nation's creations, the Daleks, which were recurring villains in the BBC science fiction TV series Doctor Who.
+Dalekmania is a 1995 British direct-to-video documentary film about the 1960s Doctor Who film adaptations Dr. Who and the Daleks and Daleks' Invasion Earth 2150 A.D.
+In 1960s Britain, "Dalekmania" was the name given to the craze or "mania" among children for all things associated with the Daleks, recurring villains on Doctor Who.
+The documentary was directed by Kevin Davies.

 Overview

 The documentary examines the Dalek craze with particular focus on the two 1960s Doctor Who films, Dr. Who and the Daleks and Daleks' Invasion Earth 2150 A.D., both of which star Peter Cushing as Dr. Who.
 Interviews cover the films' production and fan following.

 The actors interviewed include Roberta Tovey, who played Dr. Who's granddaughter, Susan, and Jill Curzon, who played his niece Louise.
 There are also appearances from Barrie Ingham and Yvonne Antrobus, who played Thals in the first film.

 The interviewees give personal accounts of the filming.
 Memories include an anecdote about a group of porters from Covent Garden Market being brought in to play male Thal extras, who were shocked to learn that their roles required them to shave their arms and chests and wear wigs and make-up.

 The documentary also reveals that the stuntmen operating the Daleks were seemingly not treated well, as none of the other actors can remember seeing anyone get in or out of a Dalek or meeting any of the operators.
 The interviewees also recall working with cast members who have died, including Cushing and Roy Castle (Ian in the first film).

 Also interviewed is Dalek creator Terry Nation, who discusses the differences between the Doctor Who TV series and the Dalek films.
 He explains the pride that he took in the Daleks and his efforts to protect their image.
 There are also contributions from Gary Gillatt and Marcus Hearn, editors of Doctor Who-related magazines, who explain the impact of the Daleks on the public's imagination.